Causal Climate Emulation with Bayesian Filtering: Methods

-One could, in practice, use any known statistic of the data.
+In practice, one could use any known statistic of the data.
 We focus on the spatial spectrum as predicting an accurate spatial spectrum is necessary to prevent models from propagating errors during rollouts \citep{chattopadhyay_challenges_2024, guan_lucie_2024}.
 This approach could be applied to many statistics known to be constant or invariant through time, including conserved quantities \citep{white2024conservation}.
-Once the spatial spectrum, assumed fixed, is computed by taking the mean of spatial spectra across observed NorESM2 data, our autoregressive rollout works as given in \cref{alg:rollout_filter}.
+Once the spatial spectrum, assumed fixed, is computed by taking the mean of spatial spectra across observed NorESM2 data, our autoregressive rollout proceeds as given in \cref{alg:rollout_filter}.